katherinedelno/katherinedelno.github.io/about.md

 </div>

 Outside of statistics and data science, I’m originally from the small town of Penryn, California.
 I’m currently based in Seattle after graduate school, but I’m hoping to return to the Bay Area, where I was born.
 In my free time, I enjoy urban exploring, baking, refining my espresso setup, practicing gothic calligraphy, and spending time with my cat, [Blue](/assets/img/blue.jpeg).
 I have a strong visual sensibility and a deep appreciation for intentional, atmospheric design—whether in interiors, clothing, or everyday arrangements.
-I’m drawn to quiet balance and subtle pattern, both in the structure of data and in the visual rhythms of the world around me.
+I’m drawn to quiet balance and subtle pattern, both in the visual rhythms of the world around me and the quiet logic that underpins it.